 The Policy also highlights the potential circumstances wherein the council may consider property purchases as a "strategic acquisition", where there is a sound business case for doing so.
 This is explored in more detail in the main body of the report.

 RECOMMENDATIONS

-Scrutiny Committee is asked to review and support the implementation of a Strategic Acquisition Policy (Incorporating Right to Buy Buyback).
+1 Cabinet to approve the implementation of a Strategic Acquisition Policy (Incorporating Right to Buy Buyback).

 REPORT DETAILS